 Pocket Support Worksheet

-In therapy, a client learns a lot about their emotions and issues that create challenges in their lives.
-Through their own self-exploration, they begin to learn different ways to cope with different challenges.
+In therapy, a client learns a lot about their emotions and gain perspective on their life challenges.
+Through self-exploration, they learn different ways to cope with the challenges they face.

-Therapy teaches coping skills that help clients relieve their symptoms in real life situations.
-They learn valuable life skills in therapy.
-It can be hard for them to remember their coping skills in a moment of high stress.
+Therapy teaches coping skills that help clients relieve their symptoms in real-life situations.
+They learn valuable life skills in sessions, but sometimes it can be hard for them to remember to use their coping skills in moments of high stress.

-Sometimes in the heat of emotions and stress, a client can forget the coping skills they learned and how to implement them.
-They need a reminder of why and how they are working to better themselves.
+Sometimes in the heat of emotions and stress, a client can forget the coping skills they learned and how to use them properly.
+They need a reminder of what they can do to cope in a healthy way.

 About This Worksheet